survivejs/react-book/manuscript/04_webpack_and_react.md

 ## Optimizing Build Size

 We can resolve this issue by minifying our build.
 As easy way to do this is to pass `-p` parameter to `webpack`.
 It will give a bunch of warnings especially in React environment by default, however, so we'll enable minification using other way.
-Add the following section to your Webpack configuration:
+Add the following section to your webpack configuration:

 **webpack.config.js**